paypal/sdk-spec/spec/client/android/prerequisites.md

 ### PayPal Developer Account

-Create a free PayPal Developer Account by selecting `Log in to Dashboard` on the [PayPal Developer site](https://developer.paypal.com/home/) and logging in with your PayPal account.
+Create a free PayPal Developer Account by selecting `Log in to Dashboard` on the [PayPal Developer site](https://developer.paypal.com/home/).

 ### Get API Credentials